-Throughout our history, many Colonies and Chapters have chosen to present yellow roses, symbolizing friendship.
+Throughout our history, many Associate Chapters and Chapters have chosen to present yellow roses, symbolizing friendship.

-The Values of Chi Phi - Chi Phi Fraternity was founded on the basis of Truth, Honor, and Personal Integrity.
+The Values of Chi Phi - Chi Phi Fraternity was founded based on Truth, Honor, and Personal Integrity.
 These are timeless values which guide the fundamental purposes of the Fraternity.

-Shared Rhetoric - members of Chi Phi Fraternity are instructed to study and understand three key pieces of rhetoric:
+Shared Rhetoric - Members of Chi Phi Fraternity are instructed to study and understand three key pieces of rhetoric: